briansukhnandan/DBZ-Legacy-of-Goku-3/README.md

 # To play on Linux: #
-- Just run Release_1_x.x86 in the Club-Project directory:
+- Just run Release_1_0.x86 in the Club-Project directory (run a chmod +x):
-- Execute cd ~/dbz-log-3/Club-Project/ && ./Release_1_(x).x86 in a terminal (where ~ is the dir you cloned to and (x) is the current version in the repo).
+- Execute cd ~/dbz-log-3/Club-Project/ && ./Release_1_0.x86 in a terminal (where ~ is the dir you cloned to and (x) is the current version in the repo).
-- Or you can just double-click Release_1_x.x86 if your system allows.

 # To play on Windows: #